morbidick/ansible-role-beehive/README.md

 ## Requirements

 None.
-For a production environment a authentication and ssl proxy should be added.
+For a production environment an authentication and ssl proxy should be added.

 ## Example playbook